November 8, 2021

 Journey Forward: The M.M.A.P.
 For Success starts on November 29th and is a helpful resource for both active and non-active service members.

 Supporting Veteran Mental Health

-M.M.A.P. is not only a helpful resource to veterans for themselves, but Bernice says that participating in a veteran-focused mindfulness program has a trickle-down effect on others as well.
+Journey Forward: The M.M.A.P.
+For Success not only has benefits for veterans, but Bernice says that participating in a veteran-focused mindfulness program has a trickle-down effect on others as well.

-For veterans who are in need of healing, Bernice says the M.M.A.P. program is a positive way forward.
+For veterans who are in need of healing, Bernice says Journey Forward: The M.M.A.P.
+For Success is a positive way forward.